AndruePeters/COP4610/projects/proj_2/README.md

 docs:
 This folder contains useful documents regarding the project, such as examples, lectures, and project description.
-The provided tests are also stored here in the Testing folder and are as follows:
+The provided tests are also stored here in the Testing folder and are as follows and contents extracted in the corresponding test1, test2, test3, and test4 folders:
 ./proj_2/docs/Testing/elevator1_issue_one
 ./proj_2/docs/Testing/elevator2_issue_one_invalid
 ./proj_2/docs/Testing/elevator3_issue_several
 ./proj_2/docs/Testing/elevator4_stress_test
+To run a test, go to the desired test folder and use make.
+Run the executables.

 Computer_info.txt (./proj_2/computer_info.txt): This file holds the login password for the lab computer.